SiebertT/EnterpriseLinux2017/report/Task 04 DHCP/Report DHCP.md

       17. Allow unknown clients, so it is accessible to workstations
   18. Set the static DHCP per host, with its MAC and IP address
 10. Test with nmap
-11. Set up a workstation (documented in [cheat sheet](https://github.com/HoGentTIN/elnx-sme-SiebertT/blob/master/report/Task%2004%20DHCP/cheat-sheet%20DHCP.md)) and test the DHCP server
+11. Set up a workstation (documented in [cheat sheet](https://github.com/HoGentTIN/elnx-sme-SiebertT/blob/master/report/Task%2004%20DHCP/cheat-sheet%20DHCP.md)) and test the DHCP server IP allocation

 > In order to get the names and syntax of the variables right, check the role documentation carefully